facebook/flow/docs/02-new-project.md

 ## Using the Flow server

-For a large project, you probably only want Flow to recheck the files that have changed each time.
+For a large project, you probably only want Flow to recheck files automatically when they change.
 Flow uses a client/server architecture, and you are able to start a Flow server that will run in the background and type check files as they change.
 To do this simply run:

 ```bash
 $> flow start   # This starts a server and returns